metzzo/mancala/README.md

 * Output: screen.fxml: A valid FXML file that contains all the UI elements of the board

 ## Set Up Mancala Boardgame Engine
-Setting up Mancala Boardgame Engine functions basically the same as setting up the engine.
+Setting up Mancala Boardgame Engine functions essentially the same as setting up the engine.
 Recommended is IntelliJ, but similar configuration is also possible with Eclipse.
 The necessary IntelliJ configuration files are in the repository.

 The following run configrations are preconfigured:
 * Mancala: Run the Mancala Boardgame Engine, allows Debugging